Choosing the right builder for your loft conversion

 Loft conversions are not a simple, off the shelf purchase - they are as different as the homes they sit on.

-When looking for a tradesman for your loft conversion, it’s sensible to speak to ones who have performed similar builds to the one you have planned, whether that be simple dormers or a full mansard roof rebuild.
+When looking for a tradesperson for your loft conversion, it’s sensible to speak to ones who have performed similar builds to the one you have planned, whether that be simple dormers or a full mansard roof rebuild.

 As well as viewing examples from their portfolio, you can arrange through the builder to visit their previous jobs - they should be happy to put you in touch with previous clients they have done work for before.
 Lewis said:

 Any good builder who takes pride in their work should be happy to put you in touch with old clients.
 When I’ve done a good job and the client is happy with it, I’ll say to them, can I ask a favour, can I use you for a reference in future, and it’s no trouble.
-I’d say to clients get out there and have a look at something the tradesman has done in your local area - there’s nothing better than actually seeing it.
+I’d say to clients get out there and have a look at something the tradesperson has done in your local area - there’s nothing better than actually seeing it.

 As well as seeing the finished product, seeing a work in progress can also be invaluable, as Lewis explains: